Chris Donahue: Early life and education

-Christopher Todd Donahue graduated from Pennsylvania's Chambersburg Area Senior High School in 1987, and then attended Wyoming Seminary.
+Christopher Todd Donahue was born in Pennsylvania, on 13 August 1969, and is a native of Chambersburg.
+He graduated from Pennsylvania's Chambersburg Area Senior High School, where he had been on the football team, and then attended Wyoming Seminary.
 In 1988 he began attendance at the United States Military Academy at West Point, New York.
 He graduated in 1992 and was commissioned as a second lieutenant into the Infantry Branch of the United States Army.
+He also completed the Infantry Officer Basic and Advanced Courses.

 Early military career

-His first assignment was rifle platoon leader with 2nd Infantry Division, Eighth Army in South Korea, followed by service at Fort Polk, Louisiana, and 3rd Ranger Battalion, 75th Ranger Regiment as company executive officer.
+His first assignment was as a rifle platoon leader with the 20th Infantry Regiment, 2nd Infantry Division, Eighth Army in South Korea in 1993, followed by service at Fort Polk, Louisiana, with the 509th Infantry Regiment in 1994, and 3rd Ranger Battalion, 75th Ranger Regiment, as a company executive officer from 1994 to 1996.
 Donahue then received assignment as rifle company commander in the 5th Battalion, 87th Infantry Regiment, 193rd Infantry Brigade in Fort Kobbe, Panama.
-In 1998 Donahue transferred to 2nd Battalion, 75th Ranger Regiment as assistant operations officer, rifle company commander, and headquarters company commander.
-He was then assigned to Washington, DC as Special Assistant to the Chairman of the Joint Chiefs of Staff.
+In 1998 Donahue transferred to 2nd Ranger Battalion, 75th Ranger Regiment, until 2001; as assistant operations officer, rifle company commander, and headquarters company commander.
+He was then assigned to Washington, D.C., as special assistant to the chairman of the Joint Chiefs of Staff until 2002.
 In 2002 Donahue volunteered for and completed a specialized selection and operator training course for assignment to the army's 1st Special Forces Operational Detachment – Delta, publicly known as Delta Force, at Fort Bragg, North Carolina.
 He would serve numerous leadership positions as assistant operations officer, squadron operations officer, squadron executive officer, troop commander, selection and training detachment commander, operations officer, squadron commander, deputy commander and unit commander.